 Be warned, though: Although this card might come with a lower-than-average interest rate, don’t let that tempt you into thinking it’s fine to carry a balance after the 15 months is over.
-If you’re able to do it, it’s always best to pay your off as soon as possible.
+If you’re able to do it, it’s always best to pay your balance off as soon as possible.

 Although this bank is based in the eastern United States, it still has a nationwide digital presence.
 PNC Bank offers good options for getting in touch with account questions: a U.S.-based customer support phone number available seven days a week and live online chat.

 You can expect a standard set of security features with PNC Bank, such as $0 fraud liability, a “lock” option for locking your card if you lose it or someone steals it, and two-factor authentication when you log into your account.